ktbaek/Copenhagen-tree-data/README.md

 ## Data source

-The dataset from Københavns Kommune was downloaded from [Open Data DK](https://www.opendata.dk/city-of-copenhagen/trae-basis-kommunale-traeer){target="_blank"} in September 2025.
+The dataset from Københavns Kommune was downloaded from<a href="https://www.opendata.dk/city-of-copenhagen/trae-basis-kommunale-traeer" target="_blank">Open Data DK</a> in September 2025.

 ## Cleaning steps